 The Asian Games have been won by Japan with China producing its best ever international performance gaining second place.

-The Asian Games have been won by Japan with China producing its best ever international performance gaining second place.
+Background: The Asian Games have been won by Japan with China producing its best ever international performance gaining second place.
 The Games started with the exclusion of Israel from track and field events, and ended with a threat by the International Amateur Athletics Federation that any athletes competing at the Games could be barred from the 1980 Olympics.

 SYNOPSIS: Twenty seven countries competed during the twelve days of competition in Bangkok.
 Asian Games records were smashed in almost every sport, especially in swimming, shooting and in the track events.